Harding-Stardust/HardingPyTools/readme.md

+### Another fork trying to keep this awesome plugin alive

 ### Pulled in useful PR's & forks to keep upto date as main repo has gone stale

 #### Added new [Templated Type view](#templated-types-view) to Structure Builder